MahmoudMahfouz/Dotfiles.py/README.md

   # an array of commands to be prepended to every commands array in every package in the installs key useful for global exports
   commands:
   options:
-    # whether or not to execute shell commands
-    # useful when you want to change something in a rc file or a configuration and you just want to update the files (and it is very fast)
-    execute: true
   extras:
     [name]:
       command: # prefix every line with this option and execute